 Arriving at our Office

-- Upon arrival to our office, call or text (preferred) our office at 610-825-3937 to let us know you have arrived to check in for your eye exam or optical appointment as use of our waiting room will be restricted.
+- If you still prefer to wait outside or in your vehicle, please call or text (preferred) our office at 610-825-3937 to let us know you have arrived for your eye exam or optical appointment.
+When a clean room is ready for you, we will call or text you to enter the office.

 Entry into our Office